MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 ---
 title: Ingest, filter, and transform real-time events and send them to a Microsoft Fabric lakehouse
-description: Learn how to use event streams to ingest, filter, and transform data from Azure Event Hubs, and stream it into a lakehosue. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to use event streams to ingest, filter, and transform data from Azure Event Hubs, and stream it into a lakehouse. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu